yuzeni/FasterPlot/README.md

 - Operation assinging things.
 Supports the same operations as above.
   - `data 0 += data 1,2`

-- Cacluating with single values.\
+- Cacluating with single values.
+Also supports the same operations.\
-  Currently it is not possible to assign to single values.
   - `= function 3 d - function 4 d`